Brand System / Automotive / Performance Luxury / 1986-present

 - Acura says Integra racing won IMSA International Sedan Series Manufacturers' and Drivers' Championships from 1987 to 1990.

-- The NSX later gave Acura a performance halo that made precision feel emotional.
+- The NSX later gave Acura a performance halo with a stronger proof point than launch advertising alone could carry.

-- The operator lesson is that precision needs a physical edge.
-Customers should feel it in the product before they read it in the line.
+- The decision lesson is that precision needs a physical edge.
+Customers should find it in the product before they read it in the line.

 The Decision Context

 Acura entered the U.S. luxury market without old-world status.
-It had to make a new badge feel credible fast.
+It had to give a new badge credibility quickly.

-The brand's answer was direct: reliable engineering, performance feel, a clear dealer experience, and a launch pair that covered upscale sedan and sporty compact.
+The brand's answer was direct: reliable engineering, driver response, a clear dealer experience, and a launch pair that covered upscale sedan and sporty compact.

 The Launch Had Two Jobs